rocketbro/rocketbro.github.io/_posts/2024-12-23-cwc-biscuits.md

 1. Preheat oven to 475°F.

 2. In a medium mixing bowl stir together 2 cups flour, 2½ tsp baking powder, and ½ tsp salt.
-Using a pastry blender, cut in ⅓ cup cold butter until mixture resembles coarse crumbs.
+Cut in ⅓ cup cold butter and gently knead until mixture resembles coarse crumbs.

 3. Make a well in the center of the flour mixture.
 Add ¾ cup milk all at once.
 Using a fork, stir just until moistened and dough pulls away from the sides of the bowl (dough will be sticky).

 4. On a floured surface, lightly knead dough with floured hands for 30 seconds or until nearly smooth.

 5. Lightly roll dough to ¾-inch thickness.
-Cut dough with a 2½-inch biscuit cutter, dipping cutter into flour between cuts.
+Cut dough with a 2½-inch biscuit cutter (or something round), dipping cutter into flour between cuts.

 6. Place biscuits close together on a lightly greased baking sheet or floured cast iron skillet.